Dickinson County Library Mission Statement - Updated 2019

 The Norway Reading Room was the beginning of early library service in November 1933, located in the Fredeen Building on Main Street, Norway.
 The City of Norway then established a library in the City Hall in February 1934.
 Following the passage of the county-wide millage in 1961, the Norway Branch Library was moved next door to the Coast to Coast building from City Hall.
 It was destroyed by fire in February 1977.
 Planning for the new building started immediately.
 The City of Norway offered two lots on the corner of U.S.2 and Section Street, which had been willed to the city by Ellen and Lillian Solomonson.
 The new facility, named the Solomonson Branch Library-Norway opened for service at its current location on April 10, 1978.

 In January 2004, the North Dickinson County Library Branch opened.
 The Branch is located in a room leased from the North Dickinson School in Felch and provides residents in northern Dickinson County full library service.

 Dickinson County Library Customer Service Promise

-The Dickinson County Library Staff has adopted a new Customer Serivce Promise.
-We are all very excited to offer the best customer service we can because we want you to LOVE YOUR LIBRARY!
+The Dickinson County Library Staff has adopted a Customer Serivce Promise.
+We are all committed to offering the best customer service we can because we want you to LOVE YOUR LIBRARY!

 Have A Question?